Sinar/kopitiam/.github/ISSUE_TEMPLATE/pull_request_template.md

+---
+name: Pull Request
+about: Submit a pull request with changes to branch
+title: '[Pull Request]: '
+labels: 'pullrequest'
+assignees: 'samqi'
+---

 ## Describe the proposed changes included in this pull request

 <!-- please describte which issue or features this pull requests is addressing. and the specific changes to code branch.